Support

 iTunes pops up when changing tracks

-1. Select Hide Music Server Controls from the Music Server menu in Pure Music.
+2. Select Hide All from the Music Server menu in Pure Music.

 Can't see the Pure Music window (Lion / OS X 10.7)